fChristenson/My-life-as-a-programmer/README.md

 > How can I be a better frontend developer in 2019?

 > After reading some books about Python and practicing all the given problems, I still do not know where to start on a project.
 How do I approach it and figure out what the first lines of code will be?

-> As a software engineer how do you make yourself very valuable and sought after?

 > As a software engineer how much do you worry when you've got to ship some heavy features and the deadline is very close?